carlaalvesbeserra/java-projects/README.md

 # java
-My mini projects in Java.
+Mini projects to practice my knowledge in Java.